Hassanabazim/EEC230/README.md

 # EEC230
-Projects with Microship PIC16F77A using Protues and Micro C
+Projects with PIC16F77A using Protues and Micro C